ystussi/greeter/README.md

-A greeting program (no program yet)
+A greeting program to greet "Leila"